 2) Take advantage of tool and machinery hire

 If the jobs you have in mind require specialist tools or machinery, don’t splash out on buying them outright – save money by hiring them instead.
+For example, if you need scaffolding to reach your roof, it’s better to use expert scaffolders in Essex (or wherever you are) and hire a platform for a couple of days than to buy it all yourself.
 It’s unlikely the equipment in question will be used on a regular basis, making hiring a much more cost effective option, especially if you need something of a particularly high quality or from a top-end brand.

 The internet is a good place to start when looking for organisations that offer DIY tools for hire –click here for one example – or consult your local directory to find suppliers in your area.